MobileTeleSystems/syncmaster/README.rst

 What is Syncmaster?
 -------------------

-Syncmaster is as low-code ETL tool for moving data between databases and file systems.
+Syncmaster is as low-code ETL tool for transfering data between databases and file systems.
 List of currently supported connections:

 * Apache Hive